neurosnap/redux-plugin/README.md

 import { createStore, compose, applyMiddleware, combineReducers } from 'redux';
 import { sagaMiddleware } from 'redux-saga';
 import { Provider } from 'react-redux';
-import { use, Provider as PluginProvider } from 'redux-plugin';
+import { use, Provider as PluginProvider, sagaCreator } from 'redux-plugin';

 import App from './app';
 import moduleA from './moduleA';